luizvbo/oh-crab/README.md

 ### Prerequisite

 For now, it is only possible to install `ohcrab` through `cargo`.
-If you don't have cargo installed, you can installing it following the instructions from [https://doc.rust-lang.org/cargo/getting-started/installation.html](https://doc.rust-lang.org/cargo/getting-started/installation.html).
+If you don't have cargo installed, you can install it following the instructions from [https://doc.rust-lang.org/cargo/getting-started/installation.html](https://doc.rust-lang.org/cargo/getting-started/installation.html).

 ### Installing the package